tijn/hosts.tmLanguage/README.md

 ## Acknowledgements

-The regular expressions for IPv6 by David M. Syzdek were [found here.](http://stackoverflow.com/a/17871737/852657) I had to rewrite them in a different format so any faults or mistakes are probably mine.
+The regular expressions for IPv6 by David M. Syzdek were found [on stackoverflow.com](http://stackoverflow.com/a/17871737/852657).
+I had to rewrite them in a different format so any faults or mistakes are probably mine.